kelke/mkcert/README.md

 		Defaults to: <Full Username> - Intermediate

 	-root
-		Forces the creation of a new root certificate (not needed for inital setup).
+		Forces the creation of a new root certificate (not needed for initial setup).
 		Can overwrite existing roots but backs up old ones.

+	-root-years YEARS
+		Change the number of years your root certificate will be valid for.
+		Default: 10 years

 	-root-org Organization-Name
 		Change the organizational name of the root certificate as displayed in the browser.